North Carolina Central University Blog

 CompTIA, What Is Information Technology?

-Indeed, “Computer Science vs. Information Technology: What to Know”
+Indeed, “Computer Science vs. Information Technology: What’s the Difference”

 Indeed, “A Guide to Computer Science vs. Information Technology”

-Indeed, “Information Technology vs. Computer Science: The Differences Between IT and CS”
+Indeed, “Information Technology vs. Computer Science: The Difference Between IT and CS”

 TechTarget, Information Technology